duskpeyl/MathSolverX-Terminal-Application/README.md

 #### Feature 3: User Stats Window - Find statistics about your math solving ability

-The user stats window is a feature that gives you statistics about your mathematical abilities in various areas, normally in the form of percentages (solved/total).
+The user stats window is a feature that gives you statistics about your mathematical abilities in the form of percentages (solved/total).
 The user stats windows doubles as the user's profile, coming with a customizable description that can be edited using terminal input.

 ### Code Style